ColorfulSoft/DeOldify.NET/README.md

 # Updates

+* **[11.07.2022] - DeOldify.NET now supports Stable model from original DeOldify.
+Added the ability to build DeOldify.NET with uncompressed original weights to obtain the maximum quality of coloring.**
 * **[27.04.2022] - DeOldify.NET has become a testing ground for the latest optimized algorithms.
 The Conv2d layer has been optimized and now requires significantly less memory.
 Support for SIMD vectorization will allow you to get about a fourfold increase in performance.**
 * [29.10.2021] - **Big refactoring and code clean up**
 * [29.10.2021] - **Linux support**